singhvidushi/portfolio/dataviz.md

 </script>

 You can explore the interactive **Debt-to-GDP Ratio Trends by Country (1995–2019)** using this [link to the Tableau visualization](https://public.tableau.com/shared/W3DM6SR45?:display_count=n&:origin=viz_share_link).

-An interactive visualization showing the historical debt-to-GDP ratios of selected countries over time.
-Use the filters to explore different regions and years to compare trends in national debt levels.

 ## Comparing Visualization Methods